dido/bptdb/README.md

   string that can be decoded by the object.
-If this is not defined by the data class, the database object itself must then define an `encode` method which, if given a string, returns the serialised binary string representation of the database object.
+If this is not defined by the data class, the database object itself must then define an `encode` method which, if given a string, returns the serialised binary representation of the database object.
 * `dumpobj` -- Given an instance of a database object, return a human-readable representation of the database object.
 If this is not defined, the `to_s` method on the database object will be used